haystack/murmur/README.md

 4. You must have apache2 running django
 5. you must have the files in murmur-env stored in /opt/murmur

+**Set up the cron jobs** by enabling the cronjobs in `tasks-cron-server`.
+The easiest way to do this is to use `crontab -e` and paste the cron jobs.

 #### Database

 1. You can set up the initial database by running `./scripts/new_database.sh`